Tips for creating rocks that drive results

 Rocks can cover a wide range of areas, depending on the company's priorities.
 Here are a few examples:

-• Launch a new product or service by a specific date
+• Launch a new product or service that achieves [some measurable adoption or revenue goal] by [a specific date]

-• Improve customer satisfaction scores by a specific amount by a specific date
+• Improve customer satisfaction scores by [a specific amount or %] by [a specific date]

-• Implement a new marketing campaign by a specific date
+• Implement a new marketing campaign that drives [some measurable pipeline or leads data] by [a specific date]

-• Streamline operations to reduce costs by a specific amount by a specific date
+• Streamline operations to reduce costs by [a specific amount or %] by [a specific date]

-• Develop a new partnership or strategic alliance by a specific date
+• Develop a new partnership or strategic alliance that drives [some measurable amount of revenue] by [a specific date]

 Tips for setting meaningful rocks